Understanding Economy Class Syndrome

 Scared to fly, drive, scuba dive?
 Don’t be.
 There are lots of preventative measures you can take to reduce your risk.
 Age you cannot control, blood clotting disorders you may or maynot.
 Weight?
 Sure but this won't help you at this point but in the future absolutely.
 So let’s take a look at what we can control and do to reverse the direction of all this.

-I hope you found something useful form this post, outside of my being goofy.
+I hope you found something useful from this post, outside of my being goofy.
 You live once why not laugh or call someone an idiot in the comforts of your home behind a computer screen.

 I would like to finish up by saying if you ever experience any swelling, discomfort, pain or tenderness, red or discolored skin in your legs following a long flight or traveling in a car you should seek medical attention immediately.
 It also should be noted that many experience no symptoms at all and that is not funny.

 Here is a link to some recommended travel socks that Jeneen and I personally like.
-You do not need to go by what we suggest, any 15-20 mmHg gradient compression stocking or sock will do the tricks..
+You do not need to go by what we suggest, any 15-20 mmHg gradient compression stocking or sock will do the tricks.
 If you already wear compression that is higher than 15-20 mmHg you should stick with your previously prescribed compression.

 Here are some of our favorites for men and women.
 Click >>> TRAVEL SOCKS